 And makes me walk on my high places.

-Tomorrow we will see an example of a king of Israel who did not rest in the Lord.
+Read these posts to see an example of a king of Israel who did not rest in the Lord and also a king who did.